Contributed Story: Inside Look at Business in China

 Where I worked, salesmen didn’t share information with other salesmen because they feared their lead would be taken.
 Lower level employees weren’t even allowed to have cell phone numbers on their business cards.
 This was to prevent them from usurping management and working out special deals with the factory and customers.

-China manufacturers with any unique technology absolutely will not ship within the country.
+Chinese manufacturers with unique technology absolutely will not ship within the country.
 At one point my boss spotted a factory using German technology in Guangdong.
 His plan of action: COPY.
 An American colleague and I were to pose as a U.S. tool company looking to diversify.
 We were sent to the factory with fake business cards to initiate a transaction for the machines, which would then be redirected to our factory for reverse engineering.

-After the factory tour, the guilt set in.
+After the factory tour, guilt set in.
 My American colleague summarized it best: “You can’t send Americans to do the work of Chinese assholes.”
 We came clean to the German and didn’t get a deal.

 Some Chinese companies won’t allow prospective customers inside the factory.
 An American colleague visited a manufacturer of motion-sensor operated levers in Tianjin, the only known Chinese company with the technology.
 Its factory was locked down like Fort Knox.
 He got no further than the security gate.
-Instead he was whisked away on a city tour and treated to an extravagant lunch.
+He was whisked away on a city tour and treated to an extravagant lunch.
 “Trust us,” he was assured.
 Then they had the audacity to propose a huge upfront premium for the sample shipment.

 Sometimes the extent of the copying caught me by surprise.
 Once a Chinese manager dropped a 50-page document on my desk and asked, “What is this?”
 It had the bauhinia flower symbol of Hong Kong in its letterhead, thus was in English.
 Beneath that: ‘COURT SUMMONS‘.
 Our company’s Hong Kong entity was being sued by a Japanese novelty watchmaker for copying its designs.
 “Do they have a case?” the manager asked.